 The structural design minor creates a focus on the different types of structures and materials used in design.
 It also introduces related design codes.
 The minor is designed to accommodate students majoring in mechanical engineering technology or mechanical engineering.

-The CETEMS Department Industrial Advisory Board is comprised of successful engineers, managers, and leaders who work at various businesses throughout the world.
-Together they review the CETEMS department curriculum to ensure that our program remains up-to-date and responds to industry changes.
-The committee has annual meetings at the end of the academic year.
-Learn more about the professionals that comprise our advisory committee.
+The CETEMS Department Advisory Boards are comprised of successful engineers, managers, and leaders who work at various businesses throughout the world.
+Together they review each programs curriculum to ensure that our programs remain up-to-date and respond to industry changes.
+The committee have annual meetings at the end of the academic year.
+Learn more about the professionals that comprise our advisory committees.